Accelerated Physician Assistant Pathway

 - Have obtained a minimum of 23 on the Medical College Admission Test (MCAT) taken January, 2015 or prior, or scored in the 40th percentile or higher on the MCAT taken after January, 2015.*

-*Recognizing that alternative measures can be used to demonstrate the ability to handle challenging curriculum and that GPA is more predictive of successful completion of medical school, we now consider the LECOM Academic Index Score (AIS) as an alternative for outstanding applicants who have not taken the MCAT.
-The AIS uses undergraduate and graduate GPAs in formula calculation with ACT and/or SAT Critical Reading and Math scores in consideration of offering interviews.
+*Recognizing that alternative measures can be used to demonstrate the ability to handle challenging curriculum and that GPA is more predictive of successful completion of medical school, we consider the LECOM Academic Index Score (AIS) as an alternative for outstanding applicants who have not taken the MCAT.
+The AIS uses the overall total for undergraduate and graduate GPA in formula calculation with ACT and/or SAT Critical Reading and Math scores in consideration of offering interviews.
+A minimum AIS of 110 is required.